 Start the trail at Hummingbird Wholesale and the Stelleria Building.
 This eco-conscious warehouse was built with community in mind, along with accommodations for its wholesale distribution needs.

-And this delightfully wholesome operation is home to the first food stop on our list: Nourish Noodle & Juice Bar.
+And this delightfully wholesome operation includes the Mahonia Building which is home to both Placido's Pasta, an organic Italian restaurant, and the Elegant Elephant, a dedicated gluten-free bakery — which is a great first stop on your Eugene food journey.
 Then continue along the trail to witness Eugene's radical old school (organic, sustainable, farm-to-table) approach to food and, of course, to nibble!

 Morning Glory Cafe vegan breakfast